 Dodson: Dodson was from Caw, Oklahoma.
-He was a happy country boy and nothing ever phased him except for one mission where the flak kept popping underneath the plane.
-Everytime the flak would pop, Dodson would jump.
+He was a happy country boy and nothing ever fazed him, except for one mission where the flak kept popping underneath the plane.
+Every time the flak would pop, Dodson would jump.
 It was the only time we ever saw a reaction from him.

 Lawrence: Lawrence was a Flight Officer.
 This meant he could wear an officer’s uniform but he was not a commissioned officer.

 Hennings: As Flight Engineer, Hennings helped the pilot and co-pilot keep an eye on the gauges and he manned the upper gun turret.

 Queenie: The dog’s name was Queenie.
 It was a stray that one of the guys found on the base.
 I think we kept her and then gave her to another crew when we were finished.

 Before the crew became active, they were required to fly a practice mission in a tight formation around England.
 This was good practice to keep Nazi fighters away.